ouyi/dashjson/README.md

 ## How to build (for contributors only)

-These are the steps I used on Ubuntu 18.04.
+These are the steps I used on Ubuntu 18.04 with Python 3.6.7 and datadogpy 0.26.0.

 Add the following lines to `~/.bashrc`: